What is the Best Soil for Microgreens?

 - Home Microgreens Store

 We Call It Soil, But Really It’s a Soilless Mix

-When we say soil, what we really mean is using a soilless media.
+When we say soil, we really mean using soilless media.
 Soil, by definition, contains a mixture of organic matter, minerals, gases, liquids, and organisms.

-So when we mention soil, know that we are discussing a soilless blend of ingredients.
+So when we mention soil, know we are discussing a soilless blend of ingredients.